 Certification has the ability to address these environmental issues and more, such as displacement of indigenous peoples, competition between large agribusinesses and local farmers for water and basic resources, and the impact of mass palm oil production on food prices and security.

 In addition to supporting the efforts of the Roundtable on Sustainable Palm Oil (RSPO) the Rainforest Alliance has created its own rigorous, complementary certification system for oil palm, based on the Sustainable Agriculture Network (SAN) standard.
 Farms that meet the exacting criteria of the SAN standard for palm oil can earn the Rainforest Alliance certificate.

-In order to find out which oil palm farms have now achieved Rainforest Alliance certification, please conduct a search by crop on the Sustainable Farm Certification International website.
+In order to find out which oil palm farms have now achieved Rainforest Alliance certification, please visit Our Global Impact: Agriculture map.

 The SAN standard was created in the tropics more than 15 years ago through a long process of research, experimentation and consultations that involved farmers, scientists, NGOs, universities, government agencies and agricultural companies.
 The process was led by biologists; protecting wildlife, rainforests and other tropical ecosystems was and remains a foremost objective.

 The underlying causes of deforestation in Indonesia are complex.
 The Rainforest Alliance and SAN are working with other local and international NGOs to hold the loggers, plantation managers, miners, government agencies and other actors accountable for the declining forest and biodiversity in this region, as in other areas.
 We will put the spotlight on uncooperative and illegal operators and verify -- through the certification process -- the best management practices of progressive forest and plantation managers.